Ammonia Leak Injuries

 Damages for Ammonia Leak Injuries

-The damages by someone injured on a vessel due to an ammonia leak may include loss of earnings, medical expenses, and pain and suffering.
+The damages incurred by someone injured on a vessel due to an ammonia leak may include loss of earnings, medical expenses, and pain and suffering.

 Loss Of Earnings